 Our individual communication styles include all colours in different strengths and combinations.
 That’s what determines our personal communication style.

-The analysis is available in the following report versions:
+The assessment is available in the following report versions:

 Puzzle DISC Communication – a dynamic individualised report